openjs-foundation/cross-project-council/proposals/stage-2/CPC_CHARTER/CPC-CHARTER.md

 and take on roles and responsibilities as outlined below.
 Regular member is implied when memership type is not specified.
-Anyone who has been a member of one of the projects under the Foundation for at least three months may request to become a regular member by opening a PR to add themselves to the list of regular members.
+Anyone who has been a member of one of the projects under the OpenJS Foundation for at least three months may request to become a regular member by opening a PR to add themselves to the list of regular members.
 Regular members remain for as long as they are active within the work of the CPC.
 Regular members who have not been active